(Updated for 2020)

-The debate between silicone and saline implants for breast augmentation is one that never fails to inspire passionate proponents of both.
+The debate between silicone vs. saline implants for breast augmentation is one that never fails to inspire passionate proponents of both.
 However, one choice takes the market today as the majority of breast augmentation patients opt for silicone implants over their saline counterparts.

 More Natural Look

-One of the most common concerns regarding saline implants is the chance of rippling.
+When discussing silicone vs. saline implants, one of the most common concerns regarding saline implants is the chance of rippling.
 Rippling occurs when the implant is too close to the skin and becomes visible.
 Alternatively, silicone implants have little to no chance of rippling because of the silicone gel they are filled with, a denser substance that is less prone to developing irregular texture.

 More Natural Feel

 In addition to the more natural appearance of silicone implants, many women feel that the silicone gel provides a more natural feel as well.
 The silicone gel was deliberately designed to mimic the texture of natural breast tissue as closely as possible.
-Saline implants, on the other hand, don’t feel as natural and therefore can be challenging options for patients with very little existing breast tissue to cover the implant.
+Saline implants, on the other hand, don’t feel as natural and, therefore, can be challenging options for patients with very little existing breast tissue to cover the implant.

 Implants Won’t Deflate

-While no implant is completely risk-free, if saline implants rupture, the saline solution inside will leak into the body.
+While no implant is entirely risk-free, if saline implants rupture, the saline solution inside will leak into the body.
 Although the saline solution is completely harmless, this does mean the implant will noticeably deflate, requiring revision surgery.
 Because silicone gel is a more cohesive substance, silicone implants won’t deflate if ruptured and will continue to hold their original form.

 However, keep in mind that while a ruptured silicone implant may not be immediately noticeable, it still requires medical attention and surgical revision.